Building self-confidence is just one component in the lifelong journey of self improvement. Be sure to check out my foundational posts as well:

 If you have confidence in yourself, your thoughts, and your ideas, it shows.

-You speak about yourself and it’s generally a statement rather than a question.
+You speak about yourself in statements rather than questions.

 When you don’t have self-confidence, you speak almost as if you’re asking for permission, to be yourself!